Shreekar11/Shreekar11/README.md

 <!-- - 🔭 I’m currently working on something cool. -->

-- 🌱 I’m currently learning Backend Technologies.
+- 🌱 I’m currently learning Backend and DevOps Technologies.

-- 👯 I’m looking forward to collaborate on Web projects.
+- 👯 I’m looking forward to collaborate on Full Stack projects.

 <!-- - 🤔 I’m looking for help with ... -->